 Soyinka: Cryptic Interpreter

 An interesting and prescient aspect of The Interpreters is the thematic use of the marketplace, its interactions and its demands to understand Nigeria.
 Nigeria, was a creation of the British colonialists as a palm oil producing colony.
 Palm oil was necessary to lubricate the machines of the burgeoning industrial revolution in Britian.
-There were other derivatives of palm oil for the market – soaps, detergents, cosmetics, explosives, margarines, frying oils etc.
+There were other derivatives of palm oil for the market – soaps, detergents, cosmetics, explosives, margarine, frying oils etc.

 What then happens to the traditional or primordial Nigerian way of life they grew up with?